C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Results

-The findings reported in Table~\ref{tab:UniDivGovPartyResultsC_BERT} below and Table~\ref{tab:UniDivGovPartyResultsC_LLM} in Appendix~\ref{app:SupResults}, obtained by fine-tuning a BERT-based classifier and zero-shot prompting respectively, provide insights that connect ongoing debates in congressional scholarship.
-First, partisan identity is most linguistically legible in high-salience and conflict-prone venues such as Oversight, Judiciary, and Homeland Security.
-These are arenas where members frequently engage in partisan messaging and position-taking, consistent with theories of conditional party government and partisan agenda control \citep{coxmccubbins2005,aldrichrhode2000,lee2009}.
-Second, classifiers perform less well in committees with reputations for distributive politics and cross-party consensus, such as Armed Services and Veterans’ Affairs, reflecting the informational and constituency-service roles emphasized in classic committee studies \citep{fenno1973,krehbiel1991}.
-Third, the difference between unified and divided government conditions suggests that partisan language is more distinctive when institutional control is contested, echoing broader findings on the dynamics of divided government \citep{mayhew2005divided}.
-Finally, the comparison across machine learning models underscores that computational approaches can systematically detect where partisan conflict leaves strong imprints in the style and approach to questions and where it does not, offering a new lens on variation that the congressional literature has long emphasized but rarely quantified with language-based measures.
+{\bf Differences across Government Type.} The findings reported in Table~\ref{tab:UniDivGovPartyResultsC_BERT} and Table~\ref{tab:UniDivGovPartyResultsC_LLM} in Appendix~\ref{app:SupResults}, obtained by fine-tuning a BERT-based classifier and zero-shot prompting respectively, provide insights that connect ongoing debates in congressional scholarship.
+First, partisan identity shows the strongest classifier improvement over baseline in committees such as Energy and Commerce and Financial Services, where regulatory debates often divide along party lines, consistent with theories of partisan agenda control \citep{coxmccubbins2005,lee2009}.
+Judiciary also shows consistent improvement across both government configurations.
+Second, classifiers perform inconsistently in committees associated with distributive politics or bipartisan traditions: Armed Services and Veterans' Affairs show stronger signal under unified and divided governments, respectively.
+Third, while many committees show stronger partisan signals under divided government, consistent with findings on the dynamics of contested institutional control \citep{mayhew2005divided}, there are notable exceptions.
+This suggests that the relationship between institutional context and partisan language is committee and context specific rather than uniform.